 The key MUST be protected by activation data.

 The cryptographic strength of the activation data SHOULD be checked and rejected if not strong enough.
 The check SHOULD implement IGTF recommendations for activation data, or stronger.

+The CA SHOULD witness the key generation.

 As the key generation in the HSM is controlled by the subscriber, there is no key delivery to the subscriber – the key remains in the HSM.